 Our business is capital intensive, and we have used and may continue to employ leverage to finance our operations.
 Accordingly, our ability to successfully execute our business strategy and maintain our operations depends on the availability and cost of debt and equity capital.
-Additionally, our ability to borrow against our assets is dependent, in part, on the appraised value of such assets declines, we may be required to reduce the principal outstanding under our debt facilities or otherwise be unable to incur new borrowings.
+Additionally, our ability to borrow against our assets is dependent, in part, on the appraised value of such assets.
+If the appraised value of such assets declines, we may be required to reduce the principal outstanding under our debt facilities or otherwise be unable to incur new borrowings.